pantor/griffig/README.md

 ### Python Package

 Griffig is a library for Python 3.7+.
-You can install Griffig via
+You can install Griffig via PyPI
 ```bash
 pip install griffig
 ```
-or by building it yourself.
-For building, Griffig depends on OpenGL, OpenCV 4.5, and Pybind11.
-Will need Tensorflow 2.4, a GPU with NVIDIA GPU is highly recommended to achieve calculation times of < 100ms.
+with OpenCV 4.5 and Tensorflow 2.4 as its main dependencies.
+Of course, a NVIDIA GPU with corresponding CUDA version is highly recommended.
+When building from source, Griffig additionally requires OpenGL, EGL and the wonderful pybind11 library.

 ### Docker

 We provide a Docker container with a gRPC interface.
+For more information, have a look at the gRPC guide [here](griffig/interfaces/grpc/Readme.md).

 ## Tutorial